webqit/oohtml/README.md

 ### Style and Script Scoping

-We often need a way to keep things like component-specific stylesheets and scripts [scoped to a component](https://vuejs.org/guide/scaling-up/sfc.html).
+We often need a way to keep component-specific stylesheets and scripts [scoped to a component](https://vuejs.org/guide/scaling-up/sfc.html). **This is especially crucial to Page Components in an SPA architecture.**

 Here, we get the `scoped` attribute for doing just that: